-42) Where are these learning outcomes published?
+23) Where are these learning outcomes published?
 Be specific.
-(Where are the department's expected learning outcomes for its Core courses accessible: on the web, in the catalog, or in your department handouts?)
+(Where are the department's learning expectations accessible to potential majors: on the web or in the catalog or in your dept major handouts?)

 Learning outcomes for Literature Core courses will correspond to those published on the English Department website: